ianisms/SmartThings.NETCoreWebHookSDK/README.md

 #### UPDATES

 - 6 October 2019:  Massive updates after working on a SmartApp that I do not want to chance losing.
 Will update the samples and README ASAP.
+Apologies in advance for not being able to hit the README and smaples at the same time as the code changes.

 ***